WORDS THAT USE -GRAPHY

-- a combining form denoting a process or form of drawing, writing, representing, recording, describing, etc., or an art or science concerned with such a process: biography; choreography; geography; orthography; photography.
+The combining form -graphy is used like a suffix meaning “a process or form of drawing, writing, representing, recording, describing, etc.” or “an art or science concerned with such a process.”
+It is often used in scientific and technical terms.

 The form -graphy comes from Greek -graphia, used to denote abstract nouns of action or function related to -graphos, meaning “drawn or written.”
 To learn more, read our entry on graph.

 While -graphy doesn’t have any variants, it is related to the forms -graph, as in radiograph, and -graphic, as in histographic.
 Want to know more?
 Read our Words That Use articles on -graphy and -graphic.

 An example of a word you may have encountered that features -graphy is topography, “the detailed mapping or charting of the features of a relatively small area, district, or locality.”
 Topography comes from Greek topographía, which features the equivalent of -graphy in that language.

 The topo- part of the word means “place,” from Greek tópos.
 As we already know, the form -graphy means “a form of representing or recording.”
 Topography literally translates to “a form of representing or recording a place.”

 What are some words that use the combining form -graphy?

 - geography (using the equivalent form of -graphy in Greek)